-The Unites States Third National Climate Assessment issued in May 2014 provided the most recent summary of the research outlining these risks to the United States.2 This review echoed reports
+The Unites States Third National Climate Assessment issued in May 2014 provided the most recent detailed summary of the research outlining these risks to the United States.
+Many of these risks directly affect people with lung disease or other vulnerable people.
+The Journal of the American Medical Association provided information for medical providers to educate their patients about likely health risks from climate change in a recent clinical review communication in October, 2014.